 Third, since God as summum bonum alone is the highest good of all things, no human being can stand between a person (even one’s own self) and his/her ultimate good in God.
 That is, no human being can do ultimate violence to another since it cannot lie within the powers of any person to determine another person’s ultimate relationship to God.
 All violence within this world can be viewed in terms of its limited, finite consequences.
 All violence is constrained by fundamental metaphysics.
 God’s being the ground of all things and the highest good and final end of human beings insures human beings have only limited, temporary influence over how others come to see themselves as grounded in God as their highest good and truest end.

 8) The greatest violence one can do to another, then, is to direct his/her desires toward some good other than God.
 The second greatest violence is to foster in another the belief that one’s good in God is equivalent to one’s material/psychological comfort in this world.
 (Some failure to appreciate this seems to us to be behind Greg Boyd’s work with respect to non-violence.
-It seems to us that Greg often conflates our “good in God” with our “present comfort” and only then defines violence accordingly.)
+It seems to us that Greg often conflates our “good” with our “present comfort” and only then defines violence accordingly.)

 9) Causing another physical and psychological pain may or may not be consistent with willing that person’s highest good in God and directing their desires and affections toward God.
 How might this influence how we approach more benign examples (i.e., non-genocidal OT texts) of violence in the NT?
 Take two common examples: Ananias & Sapphira’s deaths in Acts 5 and the blinding of Elymas in Acts 13.
 (Greg Boyd, for example, suggests that Peter and Paul each retain a power to bring such judgments to pass as unloving, violent alternatives to God’s love.
 God, being love, would not, indeed, could not, bring about a person’s blindness or take someone’s life from them.
 Indeed, Greg holds that God was doing all God could do given the constraints of creaturely agency to convince Peter and Paul not to pronounce these judgments since they are violent.
 We have to say, for example, that Peter was simply guilty of murder.
 But both Peter and Paul were operating either within their own inherent spiritual capacities independently of God or were empowered by malevolent spiritual/demonic forces.)